For students, faculty and staff that are having problems connecting to Wi-Fi at school here are some things to try.

 Home Network Settings

 Wireless routers (either personal or provided by internet company) often have options that allow you to optimize home Wi-Fi.
 For instance, modern wireless routers can allow connections at 2.4GHz and 5GHz so if you have this option connect your iPad to 5GHz as it should be more reliable throughout your home.
+We have also seen greater success with home connections when the channel width is set to 20MHz with the following channels (44, 48, 136 & 149).
+Consult the documentation for your router or your internet provider to determine where to make these changes.

 Note: Tech Help can answer some basic questions you or your parents may have about your home wireless settings, but we are not experts on specific company configurations/technology so the internet provider or manufacturer should be consulted in those cases.